A guide for limited company directors on Self Assessment in FreeAgent

 The pages in the Self Assessment area of FreeAgent correspond to the different parts of the tax return.
 These are:

-The main page in the return shows your personal details and simpler sources of income such as bank interest and dividends from shares, and tax reliefs such as those on some pension contributions.
+The 'Main Return' page of your tax return shows your personal details and simpler sources of income such as bank interest and dividends from shares, and tax reliefs such as those on some pension contributions.

 At the top of each page, you will see the total amount of tax and class 4 National Insurance contributions that you owe.